 There are two sets of Entry Requirements which must be met before a student can apply for places in 3rd level colleges (i.e. before points can be considered).
-These are:
+These are: 1.
+Minimum Entry Requirements

-- 1. Minimum Entry Requirements - 2.
-Specific Subject Requirements
+2. Specific Subject Requirements

 Once a student has met these two sets of requirements they then compete for places using the new CAO points system, introduced in 2017 and described below.
-The points needed for all CAO courses are published each August and are available on www.cao.ie, www.qualifax.ie and www.cao.ie, www.qualifax.ie and www.careersportal.ie.
-Please note the points needed can vary from year to year.
+The points needed for all CAO courses are published each August and are available on www.qualifax.ie and <a href